happykust/happykust/README.md

 **Backend Team Lead · Python · DevOps · Infrastructure**

 I lead backend development at [RTK IT](https://rtkit.ru/) in Moscow, managing a team of engineers working on enterprise-grade data platform.
-My day-to-day spans Python development, DevOps, infrastructure, security and networking.

-I'm passionate about building reliable, self-hosted systems and exploring AI-driven development tooling.

 ---